Marfung37/PC-Database/README.md

 # PC-Database
-SQL based database of all pc setups
+SQL* (currently just tsv files) based database of all pc setups

 # Scripts
 Currently, there are 4 scripts written